 ARIZONA ANTELOPE FOUNDATION

-Project Begins: Saturday June 8th at 7AM (sunrise is 5:00am!).
+Project Begins: Saturday June 5th at 7AM (sunrise is 5:00am!).
 Meet at camp for specific work instructions.
-The campsite is located about 3 miles east of the project site.
+The campsite is located about 3 mile east of the project site.

 Pronghorn Benefits: The project is located in a high elevation grassland that is key summer range for pronghorn.
-The pronghorn must cross this fence while migrating between this summer range and lower elevation winter range.
-Improving this fence will allow easier access to the summer range.
+Modifying these fences will allow easier access for pronghorn and elk across the summer range.
 Retaining the travel connectivity within the summer range is critical to maintaining this population of pronghorn which summer and reproduce near Big Lake.
 This project is our fourth annual project to enhance habitat for these migratory pronghorn.
-Subsequent projects will work up into the primary summer range modifying and or removing livestock fences.
+Subsequent projects will work across the primary summer range modifying and or removing livestock fences.

 Volunteer Benefits: All volunteer work hours and mileage will be use as in-kind match for federally funded wildlife enhancement projects including the Arizona Game and Fish Habitat Partnership program.

 What to Bring: Work gloves (The AAF will have a limited supply), snacks, water, sunscreen, personal gear.

 Meals: Please provide your own lunches to eat in the field on the Saturday work days.
 The AAF will be providing dinners on Friday and Saturday nights and continental breakfasts with coffee and juice on Saturday and Sunday mornings.